 We are delighted to present to you the second edition of our student poetry journal, VOICES / VOIX.
 This year the editors were poets Jonathan Roy and Catriona Wright.
 With the global pandemic having hit shortly before the poem submission deadline, you’ll find certain themes that transcend events and eras to find a home in poetry: loneliness, love, the future, social justice ...

 In this journal, you will read poems in French and English written by students Grade 9 to 12 inspired by a visit by our Poets In Class, a prompt, or else responding to a poem taken from our online anthology.

-Reading and writing poetry can be a telescope or a magnifying glass to life’s everyday details that you might not normally notice.
+Reading and writing poetry can magnify life's everyday details that sometimes go unnoticed.
 The possibilities are endless with poetry, but to be accepted to our journal, your submitted poem must be written using ONE of the following methods:

 1. Choose one of our anthology poems and write a response poem.